QMENTA/1000-brains-challenge/README.md

 In the 1000 Brains Challenge, participants will have to **predict the age** of healthy individuals based on **structural Magnetic Resonance images** of their **brains**.

-_Bonus_

-Among the healthy subjects there is a subset of patients diagnosed with Alzheimer's Disease, but these are not labeled.
-The bonus goal consists in identifying those subjects with Alzheimer's Disease in the database in an unsupervised manner.

 ## Evaluation

-A team will be considered eligible for evaluation if the following conditions are met:
+A submission will be considered eligible for evaluation if the following conditions are met:

-- A CSV with the predicted ages for the **test** set is produced, named *TeamID_age_predictions.csv*, where *TeamID* is a unique identifier of each team participating in the challenge.
-It should have the following structure:
+- A CSV with the predicted ages for the **test** set is produced, named *SubmissionID_age_predictions.csv*, where *SubmissionID* is a unique identifier of your submission.
+For example, the *SubmissionID* can be your full name if you submit your work by yourself, or the name of the institution you are working in.
+The produced CSV should have the following structure:

 SubjectID | Predicted Age
 --------- | -------------